TheInfiniteKind/moneydance_open/src/com/moneydance/modules/features/contextmenutools/readme.txt

 ---------------------------------
 Right-click a transaction with 2 or more splits and pick this option to jump straight to any other part of it - the parent, or any sibling split - instead of clicking through the register manually.
-Only appears when there's actually a choice to make; a transaction with just one split gets no menu item at all.
+By default this only appears for transactions with 2 or more splits; a config option (see below) can turn it on for single-split transactions too.
 The menu text shows how many splits the transaction has.

+At the top of the window you'll see a summary of the transaction you right-clicked: whether it's the Parent or a Split, its account, description, date, and value.

-The list shows every option labelled by position: "Parent" if you started from a split row, plus every OTHER split numbered by its position in the transaction - skipping whichever one you're currently on, without renumbering the rest (e.g. right-click split 3 of 5 and the list reads Parent, 1, 2, 4, 5).
-Each entry also shows its account, account type, and amount.
+Below that, the list shows every option labelled by position: "Parent" if you started from a split row, plus every OTHER split numbered by its position in the transaction - skipping whichever one you're currently on, without renumbering the rest (e.g. right-click split 3 of 5 and the list reads Parent, 1, 2, 4, 5).
+Each entry shows its account, account type, and amount.
+Double-click an entry (instead of selecting it and clicking OK) to jump straight there.

-Security type accounts are shown in the list but greyed out and can't be selected - there's nothing useful to jump to for those.
+Security and Root type accounts are shown in the list but greyed out and can't be selected - there's nothing useful to jump to for those.

+For investment transactions, each entry's first line shows what role that split actually plays (Buy, Sell, Dividend, Fee, and so on) instead of just repeating the transaction's description on every row - the account/amount details stay on the second line as usual.

+If the split you're about to jump to is a Category (an Income or Expense account), you'll be asked to confirm first by default - editing transactions from inside a Category register can be confusing, so this is a chance to back out.
+This can be turned off in the config screen.

+Three related options in the config screen, all under this feature's own checkbox:
+  - Warn before showing a Category split - the confirmation above (default on)
+  - Show full account names (not just account name) - switches every account name shown in this feature between the full account path and just the short name; defaults to whatever your Moneydance "show full account path" preference is set to the first time you use it, then stays as you've set it here regardless of that preference changing later
+  - Include single-split transactions - turns this feature on even for transactions with only one split, where the only "other side" to jump to is the parent (or vice versa) (default off)

 JUMP TO DATE IN REGISTER